Judge weighs detainees' legal rights at 'Alligator Alcatraz' in Florida Everglades

-MIAMI (AP) — A federal judge heard arguments Monday over whether detainees at a temporary immigrant detention center in the Florida Everglades have been denied their legal rights.
+MIAMI (AP) — A federal judge on Monday considered whether detainees at a temporary immigrant detention center in the Florida Everglades have been denied their legal rights.

-In the second of two lawsuits challenging practices at the facility known as “Alligator Alcatraz,” civil rights attorneys were seeking a preliminary injunction to ensure that detainees at the facility have confidential access to their lawyers, which they say hasn’t happened.
+In the second of two lawsuits challenging practices at the facility known as “Alligator Alcatraz,” civil rights attorneys sought a preliminary injunction to ensure that detainees at the facility have confidential access to their lawyers, which they say hasn’t happened.
 Florida officials dispute that claim.

 The civil rights attorneys also wanted U.S. District Judge Rodolfo Ruiz to identify an immigration court that has jurisdiction over the detention center so that petitions can be filed for the detainees' bond or release.
 The attorneys say that hearings for their cases have been routinely canceled in federal Florida immigration courts by judges who say they don’t have jurisdiction over the detainees held in the Everglades.

-“The situation at ‘Alligator Alcatraz’ is so anomalous from what is typically granted at other immigration facilities,” Eunice Cho, an attorney for the American Civil Liberties Union Foundation, said Thursday during a virtual meeting to prepare for Monday's hearing in Miami.

-At the start of Monday’s hearing, government attorneys said they would designate the immigration court at the Krome Detention Center in the Miami area as having jurisdiction over the detention center in the Everglades in an effort to address the civil rights attorneys’ constitutional concerns.
+At the start of Monday’s hearing, government attorneys said they would designate the immigration court at the Krome North Service Processing Center in the Miami area as having jurisdiction over the detention center in the Everglades in an effort to address some of the civil rights attorneys’ constitutional concerns.
 The judge told the government attorneys that he didn’t expect them to change that designation without good reason.

 The hearing over legal access comes as another federal judge in Miami considers whether construction and operations at the facility should be halted indefinitely because federal environmental rules weren't followed.
 U.S. District Judge Kathleen Williams on Aug.
 7 ordered a 14-day halt on additional construction at the site while witnesses testified at a hearing that wrapped up last week.
 She has said she plans to issue a ruling before the order expires later this week.